 A well-run SAFe workshop helps:

-Workshops are essential touchpoints in the SAFe implementation roadmap, especially for those attending the Leading SAFe Certification, where alignment is one of the key lean-agile leadership competencies.
+Workshops are essential touchpoints in the SAFe implementation roadmap, especially for those attending the Leading SAFe agilist certification, where alignment is one of the key lean-agile leadership competencies.

 Different phases of a SAFe transformation call for different workshop formats.
 Here are five that consistently deliver high value: